rodrigopimentel/211-fall-2019/lab-04/readme.md

 ``` -->

 :white_check_mark: Question 7.
-What is the output of the following code?
+What is the value of sum once this program ends?

 ```c++
 #include <iostream>